Asteroid spectral types: Tholen classification

 The most widely used taxonomy is that of David J. Tholen, first proposed in 1984.
 This classification was developed from broad band spectra (between 0.31 μm and 1.06 μm) obtained during the Eight-Color Asteroid Survey (ECAS) in the 1980s, in combination with albedo measurements.
 The original formulation was based on 978 asteroids.
 The Tholen scheme includes 14 types with the majority of asteroids falling into one of three broad categories, and several smaller types (also see above).
 The types are, with their largest exemplars in parentheses:

 C-group

 Asteroids in the C-group are dark, carbonaceous objects.
 Most bodies in this group belong to the standard C-type (e.g., 10 Hygiea), and the somewhat "brighter" B-type (2 Pallas).
 The F-type (704 Interamnia) and G-type (1 Ceres) are much rarer.
 Other low-albedo classes are the D-types (624 Hektor), typically seen in the outer asteroid belt and among the Jupiter trojans, as well as the rare T-type asteroids (96 Aegle) from the inner main-belt.
+101955 Bennu is B-type or F-type.